Setting up an ATLAS Workspace in Canvas that auto-enrolls students

 Early and regular communication with your students is important and this guide offers key contact points and ways to help your students get the support they need before the term even begins.
 If you’re new faculty, make sure to use your Gmail account at mail.pdx.edu.
 This is also where you can access the Google Suite of Education applications.
 If you need help preparing your course, please contact the Office of Academic Innovation as early as possible to schedule a consultation.

-Week 2: Initiation of Attendance
+Week 2: Initiation of attendance

 Department of Education also requires instructors to track and document attendance for each course in which they are registered.
 To satisfy the initiation of attendance requirement, students must attend or participate in academically related activities for each class in which they are registered within the first two weeks of the term.

-University Deadlines to Consider
+University deadlines to consider

 Check the PSU Academic Calendar for these specific dates: